Skip to content

 Topic | Persecution, Freedom of Religion

 Yahaya Sharif-Aminu, a Nigerian Sufi musician, is bringing a challenge to the strict blasphemy law of Kano State, Northern Nigeria, under which he was previously sentenced to death, to the Supreme Court of Nigeria.
-He was convicted in 2020 despite not having legal representation, after sharing audio messages on social media deemed blasphemous towards the Prophet Mohammed.
+He was convicted in 2020 despite not having legal representation, after sharing audio messages on WhatsApp deemed blasphemous towards the Prophet Mohammed.

 Yahaya remains in jail without bail while awaiting the retrial, where he still faces a potential death penalty.